telekons/42nd-at-threadmill/README.md

 presentation](https://www.youtube.com/watch?v=ncHmEUmJZf4) for an
 introduction to both tables.

+We use SSE2 intrinsics for fast probing, and optionally use AVX2 for faster byte broadcasting.
 This library requires a pre-2.1.0 version of SBCL, an AMD64 processor, and our [fork of the cl-simd library](https://github.com/no-defun-allowed/cl-simd).
-We use SSE2 intrinsics for fast probing, also optionally using AVX2 for faster byte broadcasting, though we admittedly only partially unbroke cl-simd; and 2.1.0 changes the assembler in ways we don't know how to adapt to.
+We sadly can't get this hash table to run on SBCL 2.1.0, as it changes the assembler in ways we don't know how to fix.

 ## Pictures of a benchmark